Program and Competition Requirements

 • 5 minutes – Judges’ Question & Answer Period

 • There will be a mandatory five (5) minute Question and Answer period for the judges.
-Aligning with the Enactus World Cup, the Question and Answer period remains strictly enforced at five (5) minutes; any unused presentation time WILL NOT be added.
+Aligned with the Enactus World Cup, the Question-and-Answer period remains strictly enforced at five (5) minutes; any unused presentation time WILL NOT be added.

 • Presentation Restrictions: Once the team has finished their presentation, only a black screen can be shown.
 That means no images, text, project OR Enactus logos are allowed to be displayed.
 No music or sound effects are allowed during the Judges’